 There are over 200 strains of the common cold and flu viruses.
 Over an average lifetime, there will be times when exposure to these numerous viruses is heightened, for example when you’re travelling, work in a busy place, or if you care for young children who tend to be good at picking up and sharing their germs.
 If you’re exposed to new strains of viruses, the likelihood is that you may come down with a cold.1

 It's not uncommon for children and toddlers to develop colds every few weeks but as their immunity develops with age, the frequency of developing viruses will reduce to around two to three colds per year.2

 The symptoms are the same in both adults and children.
 Sometimes symptoms last longer in children.

-We are constantly being exposed to new viruses and other potential microbial infections, but if our immune system is in good working order, we can usually manage to fight most most of these off.
-It's not uncommon to go through a period of months with lots of new infections after getting physically and mentally overtired, which results in heavy colds or flu-like illnesses.
-This in turn causes the immune system to run on empty for a while.
+It's not uncommon to go through a period of months having lots of new infections after getting physically and mentally overtired, which can result in heavy colds or flu-like illnesses.
+This, in turn, causes the immune system to run on empty.